pachterlab/LP_2021/07-current_analysis.md

 }

 \caption{Number of publication over time for current era data collection and data analysis.
 Bin width is 120 days.
-Note that the count drops in 2021 because this plot was made in April 2021.}(\#fig:analysis-current)
+Note that the count drops in 2021 because this plot was made at the beginning of a new bin.}(\#fig:analysis-current)
 \end{figure}

 \begin{figure}